 The Livingston County mental health agency in Pontiac, Illinois (approximately 40 miles from Bloomington-Normal) is another of our regular second-year placements.
 This comprehensive community mental health center provides a wide range of prevention, education, treatment, and aftercare services.
 Through the Mental Health department, students provide individual and family counseling to clients of all ages (children, adolescents, and adults), conduct assessments, create individualized treatment plans, and work with clientele with a wide range of presenting concerns and diagnoses.
 Opportunities also exist to observe crisis calls, typically at the local hospital and jail.

-This county mental health center provides services for clients in Springfield and surrounding counties .
-A branch of Mental Health Centers of Central Illinois, students complete this placement at the center located in Springfield, Illinois (approximately 60 miles from Bloomington-Normal).
+This county mental health center provides services for clients in Springfield and surrounding counties.
+A branch of Mental Health Centers of Central Illinois (MHCCI), students complete this placement at the center located in Springfield, Illinois (approximately 60 miles from Bloomington-Normal).
 Practicum students primarily are involved in the adult outpatient services, conducting assessments and providing counseling for individuals with serious and persistent mental illnesses.
-It is typical for practicum students to have a caseload of up to 30 clients, who generally are being treated for mood disorders, anxiety disorders, thought disorders, and personality disorders.
+It is typical for practicum students to have a case load of up to 30 clients, who generally are being treated for mood disorders, anxiety disorders, thought disorders, and personality disorders.
 The agency offers integrated treatment with psychiatrists, nurses, and caseworkers, providing ample opportunity for practicum students to collaborate with a variety of treatment professionals.
 Opportunities also exist for students to gain experience with crisis intervention services and involvement in emergency room services at the adjacent hospital.
 Similar experiences providing services for children and adolescents are available through the practicum placement at The Children's Center, a division of MHCCI also located in Springfield.